emily-cloud/inception/README.md

 - **Huayun Ai**

 ## License
-This project is part of the 42 curriculum.
-Check school policy before reusing elsewhere.
+This project was developed as part of the 42 curriculum and is intended for educational use.